pdway53/Predict_Google_Stock_Price_RNN/README.md

 # Predict_Google_Stock_Price_RNN

-Predict the Google stock price with RNN
+Predict the Google stock price with RNN and keras.

+use 1 stepstime and 20 stepstime to predict the stockprice in 2017.

 Google_Stock_Price_Train.csv : Google Stock Price from Feb 1st 2012 - Dec 31st 2016.